Home | Volume 48 | Article number 125

 Patient and observation Up Down

-Timeline of current episode: admitted 13th April 2024, underwent explorative laparotomy on 17th April 2024 and the patient succumbed death on 20th April 2024.
+Timeline of current episode: admitted on 13th April 2024, underwent explorative laparotomy on 17th April 2024 and the patient succumbed death on 20th April 2024.

-Diagnostic assessment: laboratory investigations included; CBC (had normal leukocyte count 10.9, hemoglobin 20.9, platelets 370) electrolytes (sodium 131, potassium 6.2 and chloride 96), blood group A positive, serum creatinine 30.7, random blood glucose 4mmoL/L imaging studies ultrasound showed dilated large bowels with massive echogenic fluid collection, supine abdominal X-ray revealed dilated bowels (Figure 1).
+Diagnostic assessment: laboratory investigations included; CBC (had normal leukocyte count 10.9, hemoglobin 20.9, platelets 370) electrolytes (sodium 131, potassium 6.2, and chloride 96), blood group A positive, serum creatinine 30.7, random blood glucose 4 mmoL/L imaging studies ultrasound showed dilated large bowels with massive echogenic fluid collection, supine abdominal X-ray revealed dilated bowels (Figure 1).

 Diagnosis: intestinal obstruction secondary to congenital GI malformation was highly suspected, other diagnoses were moderate hyperkalemia and mild hyponatremia.
-After explorative laparotomy, Ileal atresia type II was confirmed.
+After explorative laparotomy, ileal atresia type II was confirmed.

 Follow-up and outcome of interventions: the patient resumed oral sips after fully awake from anesthesia, however, 32 hours post cecostomy she developed fever (temperature of 38.2°C), and diagnosis of septicemia was added and was treated.
 She was prescribed total parenteral nutrition (TPN) but she could not afford to buy it.
-Dressing using normal saline was done; and the patient resumed the course of antibiotics postoperative blood work-up control results were CBC (had normal leukocyte count 11, hemoglobin 19.5, platelets 370) electrolytes (Sodium 130, Potassium 5.4 and Chloride 96) blood for culture and sensitivity result show no bacterial growth.
+Dressing using normal saline was done; and the patient resumed the course of antibiotics postoperative blood work-up control results were CBC (had normal leukocyte count 11, hemoglobin 19.5, platelets 370) electrolytes (sodium 130, potassium 5.4 and chloride 96) blood for culture and sensitivity result show no bacterial growth.
 The child kept deteriorating and passed away on day 3 post the cecostomy.

 Patient perspective: despite the loss of their baby, the parents expressed gratitude for the efforts made by the team.